akinsho/bufferline.nvim/README.md

 - **Doesn't this plugin go against the "vim way"?**

   This is much better explained by [buftablines's author](https://github.com/ap/vim-buftabline#why-this-and-not-vim-tabs).
-  Please read this for a more comprehensive answer to this questions.
+  Please read this for a more comprehensive answer to this question.
 The short answer to this is buffers represent files in nvim and tabs, a collection of windows (or just one).
 Vim natively allows visualising tabs i.e. collections of window, but not just the files that are open.
 There are _endless_ debates on this topic, but allowing a user to see what files they have open doesn't go against any clearly stated vim philosophy.
 It's a text editor and not a religion 🙏.